 The Simpson Code expects all students to respect the rights of other persons.
-Simpson students and other members of our community have the right to study, work, and live in a campus environment that is free from discrimination, harassment, violence, or intimidation based on their perceived or actual identities.
+Simpson students and other members of our community have the right to study, work, and live in a campus environment that is free from discrimination, harassment, violence, or intimidation.